Here you can find answers to some of the most frequently asked questions about RobotPy.

 Is RobotPy stable?

 Yes!
-While Python is not an officially supported language, teams have been using RobotPy since 2010, and the maintainer of RobotPy is a member of the WPILib team.
+Teams have been using RobotPy since 2010, and the maintainer of RobotPy is a member of the WPILib team.
 Much of the time when bugs are found, they are found in the underlying WPILib, instead of RobotPy itself.

-One caveat to this is that because RobotPy doesn’t have a beta period like WPILib does, bugs tend to be found during the first half of competition season.
-However, by the time build season ends, RobotPy is just as stable as any of the officially suported languages.
+One caveat to this is that because RobotPy is not yet widely adopted, bugs tend to be found during the first half of competition season.
+However, by the time build season ends, RobotPy is just as stable.

 Is RobotPy fast?

 It’s fast enough.

 We’ve not yet benchmarked it, but it’s almost certainly just as fast as Java for typical WPILib-using robot code.
 RobotPy uses the native C++ WPILib, and thus the only interpreted portions are your specific robot actions.
 If you have particularly performance sensitive code, you can write it in C++ and use pybind11 wrappers to interface to it from Python.

 Who created RobotPy?